Where to Stay in Montreal First Time: 8 Best Areas

-The best areas to stay in Montreal for first-timers are Old Montreal, Downtown, Latin Quarter, Plateau Mont-Royal, Mile End, Gay Village, Rosemont La Petite Patrie, and Underground City.
-These are popular neighborhood for tourists that offer a wide variety of attractions and amenities.
+The best areas to stay in Montreal for tourists and first-time visitors are Old Montreal, Downtown, Latin Quarter, Plateau Mont-Royal, Mile End, and Gay Village.
+These are popular and safe locations, offering a wide variety of attractions and amenities.

-Old Montreal is the best place to stay in Montreal for first-timers due to its close proximity to Montreal’s top tourist attraction.
-If you stay here, you will be located in the heart of the city, within walking distance to Montreal’s top sights, as well as many restaurants, bars, and shops.
+Old Montreal is the best area to stay in Montreal for first-time visitors due to its central location and proximity to top attraction.
+Staying here puts you within walking distance to Montreal’s top sights, as well as some of the city’s best restaurants, bars, and shops.

-Old Montreal and Downtown Montreal are the best places to stay in Montreal without a car due to its prime location, as well as its excellent public transport system and walkability.
-You can easily explore on foot, or by public transport.
+Old Montreal and Downtown are the best places to stay in Montreal without a car due to its prime location, walkability, and excellent public transport system.
+You can easily explore attractions on foot, or by public transport.

-If this is your first visit, I recommend spending at least three days in Montreal to explore the city.
-Three days is enough to see Montreal’s famous attractions to enjoy the local food and drink; and to get the sense of the city.
-If you have more days, you can take a day trip to Mont Tremblant, Saint Raphael Ruins, or just enjoy the city in a slower pace.
+If this is your first visit, I recommend spending at least three days in Montreal, which is enough to see major attractions, to enjoy the local food and drink, and get the sense of the city.
+Consider day trips to Mont Tremblant, and Saint Raphael Ruins if you have more days.

 💎 Best luxury hotel: InterContinental Montreal, an IHG Hotel

-8 Best Areas to Stay in Montreal for tourists
+Best areas to stay in Montreal for tourists & first-timers

 Located between the St Lawrence River and downtown Montreal, Old Montreal is the historic neighborhood that dating back to the early 1600s.
 Covering an area of about one square kilometre, this city’s oldest part is easily explore on foot.